BIOGRAPHY CLOUDS AND SUN

 Service

 He founded and served as first president, the American Educational Research Association Special Interest Group (SIG) on Postsecondary Education, and later, when the SIG became Division J, served as vice president and member of the AERA Council.
 He also served as convener of the Forum on Environmental Scanning, The American Association for Higher Education; served two terms as a member of the Board of Directors, Association for the Study of Higher Education; chaired AERA's SIG on Futures Research; chaired the editorial board, The Review of Higher Education; and served as consulting editor of The Review of Educational Research, The American Educational Research Journal, and the ASHE-ERIC Research Report Series.
 He founded On the Horizon in 1993 and served as editor until April 2000.
 With James Ptaszynski, he co-founded and served as editor of The Technology Source from March 1997 until December 2003.
-In March 2004, he founded and currently serves as editor of Innovate.
+In March 2004, he served as founding editor of Innovate, the Journal of Online Education until September 2009.
 He received the Distinguished Scholar Award from the American Educational Research Association's Special Interest Group on Strategic Change at the 1999 annual meeting.

 Publications

-Seminar/Workshop Experience He has made over 230 conference presentations and workshops on strategic management, strategic planning, scenario-based planning, issues management, institutional vulnerability audits, environmental scanning, and using technology in educational organizations for such associations as EDUCAUSE, the World Future Society, the Society for College and University Planning, the American Association for Higher Education, the American Council on Education, the Association for the Study of Higher Education, the American Educational Research Association, the College Board, the Association for Community and Junior Colleges, the American Association of Community Colleges President's Academy, the Georgia Distance Learning Association, the Missouri Distance Learning Association, the Southeastern Association for Community College Research, the Michigan Community College Student Services Association, the North Carolina Association for Institutional Research, the Southern Association for Institutional Research, the European Association for Institutional Research, the Association for Institutional Research, the National League for Nursing, the Credit Union Executives Association, IBN International, and the American Association of School Administrators.
-See his vita for a complete list of presentations and workshops.
+Seminar/Workshop Experience He has made over 250 presentations at a number of conferences and workshops on strategic management, strategic planning, scenario-based planning, issues management, institutional vulnerability audits, environmental scanning, and using technology in educational organizations for such associations as EDUCAUSE, the World Future Society, the Society for College and University Planning, the American Association for Higher Education, the American Council on Education, the Association for the Study of Higher Education, the American Educational Research Association, the College Board, the Association for Community and Junior Colleges, the American Association of Community Colleges President's Academy, the Georgia Distance Learning Association, the Missouri Distance Learning Association, the Southeastern Association for Community College Research, the Michigan Community College Student Services Association, the North Carolina Association for Institutional Research, the Southern Association for Institutional Research, the European Association for Institutional Research, the Association for Institutional Research, the National League for Nursing, the Credit Union Executives Association, IBN International, the American Association of School Administrators, the Chinese American Scholars Association, the Association for the Advancement of Computing in Education, the Inquiring Pedagogies Research Network, the Telecommunications Cooperative for Colorado, the Texas Computer Education Association, the League for Innovation, the American Association of Education, the Western Association of College and University Business Officers, the Corporate University Exchange, the Missouri Distance Learning Association, the Center for Internet Technology in Education, the College Board, and the Japan Association of Language Teaching.
+See his curriculum vita for a complete list of presentations and workshops.

 Consulting Experience

-Morrison has served as a planning consultant to a number of colleges (Caldwell, Edinboro, Hood, Lenoir-Rhyne, Saint Augustines), universities (Alabama, Arizona State, Cardinal Stritch, Clemson, Drexel, Kansas, Indiana, James Madison, Lincoln [New Zealand], Maine Maritime Academy, Qatar, Rochester Institute of Technology, Southwestern Adventist, Tennessee, Thunderbird, the Virgin Islands, and Winthrop), university systems (Maine, Maryland, Kingdom of Saudi Arabia), university continuing education centers (Georgia), community college systems (South Carolina), community colleges (Delta [MI], Jamestown [NY], McHenry County [IL] College, Metropolitan Community College [Omaha], Metropolitan Community Colleges [Kansas City], Northwestern Michigan College, Onondaga, St. Cloud Technical College, William Rainey Harper [IL]), educational agencies (U.S. Department of Education and the North Carolina Department of Public Instruction), school systems (Orange County [Orlando] Public Schools), educational consortia (Consortium for the Advancement of Public Education) and public agencies (U.S. Department of Labor, Public Pension Guaranty Corporation, California Commission on Peace Officer Standards and Training, APEC Center for Technology Foresight, and in the Department of the Army, the office of Chief of Staff, the Office of Chief Army Reserve, the USAR Personnel Center, the Office of the Deputy Chief of Staff for Operations, the Office of the Deputy Chief of Staff for Doctrine, and the Office of Chief Public Affairs).
+Morrison has served as a consultant to a number of colleges (Caldwell, Edinboro, Hood, Lenoir-Rhyne, Saint Augustines), universities (Alabama, American University in Cairo, Arizona State, Cardinal Stritch, Clemson, Drexel, Kansas, Indiana, International Christian [Japan], James Madison, Lincoln [New Zealand], Maine Maritime Academy, Multimedia University Malaysia, Nanyang Technological University [Singapore], Nanyang Polytechnic [Singapore], Qatar, Rochester Institute of Technology, Southwestern Adventist, Sunway [Malaysia], Tennessee, Thunderbird, Universiti Malaysia Sarawak, the Virgin Islands, and Winthrop), university systems (Maine; Maryland; Ministry of Higher Education, Kingdom of Saudi Arabia), university continuing education centers (Georgia), community college systems (South Carolina), community colleges (Delta [MI], Hawkeye [IA], Houston [TX], Jamestown [NY], McHenry County [IL] College, Metropolitan Community College [Omaha], Metropolitan Community Colleges [Kansas City], Northwestern Michigan College, Onondaga, St. Cloud Technical College, William Rainey Harper [IL]), educational agencies (U.S. Department of Education, North Carolina Department of Public Instruction, and the Middle East Institute of Higher Education), school systems (Orange County [Orlando] Public Schools), educational consortia (Consortium for the Advancement of Public Education) and public agencies (U.S. Department of Labor, Public Pension Guaranty Corporation, California Commission on Peace Officer Standards and Training, APEC Center for Technology Foresight, and in the Department of the Army, the office of Chief of Staff, the Office of Chief Army Reserve, the USAR Personnel Center, the Office of the Deputy Chief of Staff for Operations, the Office of the Deputy Chief of Staff for Doctrine, and the Office of Chief Public Affairs).
 In the corporate world, he served as a faculty member in the executive leadership training program of Caltex Petroleum Corporation and as a planning consultant to Compaq, Ethan Allen, Inc., Microsoft, the Electrical and Electronics Institute (Thailand), the Lisboa Associates, SCT, SmartForce, and to Andrulis Research Corporation.
 His consulting activities focus on assisting organizations in developing environmental scanning/forecasting systems to augment their strategic long-range planning processes and on integrating information technology tools in teaching and in management.

 Military Experience